Aatish011/credit-card-parser/README.md

 ﻿💳 Credit Card Statement Parser
 A Python application that parses PDF credit card statements, extracts key data, and displays it in a clean web interface.
 Built with a scalable factory design pattern and validated by a suite of unit tests.

-✨ Live Demo
-A quick demonstration of the application in action.
-A user uploads a PDF statement, and the parsed data is displayed instantly.

-(To make this work: You'll need to create a short GIF of your application.
-Use a free tool like ScreenToGif to record your screen, save it as a GIF, upload it to your GitHub repository, and then change the image link above to point to it.)

 🚀 Features
 🖥️ Simple Web Interface: A clean and easy-to-use GUI built with Flask to upload statements.